 Brugada syndrome is an unusual genetic disorder of the heart's electrical system.
 Although people are born with it, they usually do not know they have it until they reach their 30s or 40s.
-The only symptoms of Brugada syndrome are passing out (called syncope) or sudden cardiac death, but some patients may have heart palpitations, as well.
+The only symptoms of Brugada syndrome are passing out (called syncope), or heart palpitations, or sudden cardiac death.

 What causes Brugada syndrome?

 Your heart's electrical system requires that electrical signals be sent through specialized electrical tissue and through the heart muscle itself (called the myocardium).
 These electrical tissues and the myocardium are able to conduct electricity because of special molecules called ion channels, which allow positively and negatively charged particles to pass through the cells' walls.

 With Brugada syndrome, there is a defect in one of those ion channels.
 In about 1 of 3 patients, the defect is in the specific ion channel called the "SCN5A".
 This defect can lead to a dangerous heart rhythm called ventricular fibrillation, which is a much faster, chaotic heartbeat that sometimes reaches 300 beats a minute.
 This chaotic heartbeat means very little blood is pumped from the heart to the brain and the body and can be life threatening.